 The news that holidaymakers in France, Malta and the Netherlands are going to face 14 days of quarantine on arrival in the UK has sent more shockwaves across the country.
 The team at Resolver have received a huge number of enquiries from worried Brits who have a holiday coming up in the next few weeks or months.

 Unfortunately, there’s not a huge amount of reassurance I can give.

 For the past few months, I’ve been warning that people booking holidays after lockdown restrictions eased were bearing all the risk

 This is largely because new travel insurance policies and many renewed annual ones will not cover you for Covid-19 related cancellations if you can’t travel or don’t want to.
-Even if you have a policy, if you’re about to fly to a country where government advice is against all but essential travel – a decision many Spain-bound travellers face over the next week – it’s likely your policy will be invalidated and you will not be covered.
+Even if you have a policy, if you’re about to fly to a country where government advice is against all but essential travel – a decision many France-bound travellers face over the next week – it’s likely your policy will be invalidated and you will not be covered.

 Refunds on flights and packaged holidays don’t apply if the airline or tour operator doesn’t cancel them, though you may be able to move the dates or get vouchers.
 Debit and credit cards may be able to ‘charge back’ your money.
 But I’m hearing of long delays for these requests to be processed and it’s possible they could argue you knew the risks if you booked during or after lockdown.